KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 require intermediate computation that may be repeated for many rate coefficients, a derived type object should be used for efficiency.

-The GEOS-Chem model introduces a derived type object, :code:`State_Het`, which holds quantities used for heterogeneous chemistry calculation, such as cloud liquid water content, aerosol size distribution, pH and/or alkalinity, and the intermediate quantities necessary for computation.
+The `GEOS-Chem model <http://geos-chem.org>`_ model introduces a derived type object, :code:`State_Het`, which holds quantities used for heterogeneous chemistry calculation, such as cloud liquid water content, aerosol size distribution, pH and/or alkalinity, and the intermediate quantities necessary for computation.
 This avoids recomputing intermediate quantities (especially numerically expensive operations such as exponentials) repeatedly, and also avoids excessive variables cluttering the inlined code in :command:`F90_GLOBAL`, as well as unnecessary memory use.

 An example of a derived-type object being included: